Tools and Resources Practicing PAs

 Posts to read:

 Postgraduate PA School Residency and Fellowship Programs As a new or even experienced PA, it is normal to feel uncomfortable with the thought of jumping into a medical specialty.
-Often we have had little more than 30 days of training in a particular field, and we are joining a team of specialists who may expect […]
+Often, we have had little more than 30 days of training in a particular field, and we join a team of specialists who may expect us […]

 Contract and Negotiations